Nuclear Methanol and Gasoline.

 be converted to methanol and

 then to gasoline in a process they call “Green Freedom™”.
+(It

 the atmosphere, though it is not clear from the available information that